Cable Glands

 Supplier to the automation industry since 1987

-C-PRO supplies components to the electrical and automation industry where secure cable entry, sealing and strain relief are crucial for operational reliability.
-Our products are used by OEM companies, cabinet builders and industrial companies in everything from machines and control cabinets to larger industrial plants.
+C-PRO supplies cable glands for the electrical and automation industry, where secure cable entry, sealing, and strain relief are critical for operational reliability.

 That's why many people choose C-PRO